gbabbitt/MD_comparison_webserver/README.md

 ###################################################################

-After setting up local server:
+After setting up local server on Linux:

 Download, unzip and put all the files from this GitHub project repo in your Linux file system at /var/www/html/

+NOTE: upon download go inside jsmol folder and unzip the following files jsme.zip j2s.zip

 You may need to open permissions to copy files there by using this terminal command